flutter/devtools/case_study/memory_leaks/images_1/README.md

 138M for 26 images in the 1M..10M range.
 438M for 5 images in the 50M+ range.
 ```

+**Problem:** The images downloaded are very detailed and beautiful images some are over 50 megs in size.
+The details of these images are lost on the small device being displayed on changing to only use a fraction of the size will save using a 50M image to display in a 3" x 3" area.

 **Solution:** Fix the ListView.builder add the parameters cacheHeight and cacheWidth to the Image.network constructor e.g.,